-M. Dan Childs, 66, is the owner and operator of a wheat and stocker cattle farming operation in Johnston County, Oklahoma.
-He is also a Senior Agricultural Consultant for the Noble Foundation, a nonprofit institution to support agriculture.
+M. Dan Childs, 67, is the owner and operator of a wheat and stocker cattle farming operation in Johnston County, Oklahoma.
+He is also a Senior Agricultural Consultant for the Noble Research Institute, a nonprofit organization supporting agriculture.
 Mr. Childs is a director of The Farm Credit Council and Farm Credit Council Services.
-Additionally, he sits on the board of Oklahoma AgCredit, ACA and is a Vice President and director of the Foundation for Livestock and Grain Marketing, a nonprofit organization, and the Johnston County Industrial Authority, an economic development association.
-He became a director in 2015 and served on the Board's Audit Committee in 2016.
+Additionally, he sits on the board of Oklahoma AgCredit, ACA and is a Vice President and director of the Foundation for Livestock and Grain Marketing, a nonprofit organization, and the Johnston County Industrial Authority, an economic development organization.
+He became a director in 2015 and served on the Board's Audit Committee in 2017.
 His term expires in 2018.

-Everett M. Dobrinski, 70, is the owner and operator of Dobrinski Farm, a cereal grain and oilseed farming operation in Makoti, North Dakota.
+Everett M. Dobrinski, 71, is the owner and operator of Dobrinski Farm, a cereal grain and oilseed farming operation in Makoti, North Dakota.
 He is a director of The Farm Credit Council and a member of Farm Credit Services of North Dakota, ACA.
 He is also a director of the North Dakota Coordinating Council for Cooperatives and a member of the Nationwide Insurance Advisory Council.
-Mr. Dobrinski became a director in 1999, was elected Board chairman in 2008 and also served as chairman of the Board's Executive Committee in 2016.
+Mr. Dobrinski became a director in 1999, was elected Board chairman in 2008 and served as Board chairman and chairman of the Board's Executive Committee in 2017.
 His term expires in 2019.

-William M. Farrow, III, 61, is the founding director, President and Chief Executive Officer of the Urban Partnership Bank serving Chicago and Detroit.
-In addition, he is the owner of Winston and Wolfe, LLC, a privately held technology development company and a director of the Chicago Board of Options Exchange, the Federal Reserve Bank of Chicago and NorthShore University Health System.
-He was appointed to the Board as an outside director in 2007 and served on the Board's Audit Committee in 2016.
+William M. Farrow, III, 62, is the founding director, President and Chief Executive Officer of the Urban Partnership Bank serving Chicago and Detroit.
+In addition, he is the owner of Winston and Wolfe, LLC, a privately held technology development company, and a director of the Chicago Board of Options Exchange, the Federal Reserve Bank of Chicago, Echo Global Logistics, and NorthShore University Health System.
+He was appointed to the CoBank Board as an outside director in 2007 and served as chairman of the Board's Audit Committee in 2017.
 His term expires in 2018.

-Benjamin J. Freund, 61, is the owner and operator of Freund's Farm, Inc., a dairy farm, and an owner and director of Cow Pots, LLC, a manufacturer of biodegradable plantable pots, both located in East Canaan, Connecticut.
-He is a member of Farm Credit East, ACA, and previously served on their board.
-He is a founding member and officer of Canaan Valley Agricultural Cooperative, Inc., a manure management cooperative.
-He became a director in 2014 and served on the Board's Executive Committee in 2016.
+Benjamin J. Freund, 62, is the owner and operator of Freund's Farm, Inc., a dairy farm, and an owner and director of Cow Pots, LLC, a manufacturer of biodegradable plantable pots, both located in East Canaan, Connecticut.
+He is a director of the Federal Farm Credit Banks Funding Corporation and a member and former director of Farm Credit East, ACA.
+He is a founding member and officer of Canaan Valley Agricultural Cooperative, Inc., a manure management cooperative..
 Mr. Freund is a member of the Connecticut Farmland Advisory Board located in Hartford, Connecticut, which advises the State Commissioner of Agriculture.
-His term expires in 2017.
+He became a director in 2014 and served on the Board's Executive Committee in 2017.
+His term expires in 2021.

-Andrew J. Gilbert, 58, retired in March 2016 as the owner and operator of Adon Farms Operations, LLC, a dairy farm and grain operation, of Adon Farms Real Estate Holdings, LLC, a real estate LLC, and of Parishville Sand & Gravel, a sand and gravel supplier, each located in Potsdam, New York.
-He is a member and immediate past board chairman of Farm Credit East, ACA.
+Andrew J. Gilbert, 59, retired in January 2016 as the owner and operator of Adon Farms Operations, LLC, a dairy farm and grain operation, of Adon Farms Real Estate Holdings, LLC, a real estate LLC, and of Parishville Sand & Gravel, a sand and gravel supplier, each located in Potsdam, New York.
+He is a member and past board chairman of Farm Credit East, ACA.
 Mr. Gilbert is a member of the St. Lawrence County Development Study Advisory Board, a promoter of economic development.
-He became a director in 2016 and served on the Board's Risk Committee.
+He became a director in 2016 and served on the Board's Risk Committee in 2017.
 His term expires in 2019.